 Prado Museum is one of the most famous art museums in the world, it contains more than 8000 paintings, 700 sculptures, and 2300 pieces are located in 100 rooms of the museum and spread on three floors.

-You might not be able to finish seeing the museum in one visit and that is due to the many rooms located there.
-There are many collections to see there like Spanish paintings from the 12the century till the 19th century and you will see many paintings by Francisco de Goya which are about 140 works.
-Also, you can see collections like The Annunciation by El Greco, Jacob’s Dream by José de Ribera, and much more artworks.
+You might not be able to finish seeing the museum in one visit, and that is due to the many rooms located there.
+There are many collections, like Spanish paintings from the 12th century until the 19th century.
+You will see many paintings by Francisco de Goya, about 140 works.
+Also, you can see collections like The Annunciation by El Greco, Jacob’s Dream by José de Ribera, and much more artwork.

 Puerta Del Sol

-It is a grand square located in the middle of the city, it was named after the sun sign on the old city gate and it aligns with the rising sun.
-The square witnessed many historical events like the Spanish resistance to Napoleon in 1808 and Second Republic was announced here in 1931.
+It is a grand square located in the middle of the city.
+It was named after the sun sign on the old city gate, which aligns with the rising sun.
+The square witnessed many historical events, like the Spanish resistance to Napoleon in 1808 and the announcement of the Second Republic in 1931.

-The square is full of shops, cafes, and restaurants where you can sit and enjoy your time with friends and there is also a clock located on the top of the Post Office building there and from there the countdown of the New Year’s Eve takes place.
+The square is full of shops, cafes, and restaurants where you can sit and enjoy your time with friends.
+There is also a clock on the top of the Post Office building, and from there, the New Year’s Eve countdown takes place.

 Temple of Debod

-The Egyptian Temple of Debod is located in La Montana Park near the Royal Palace Garden, it is a witness to the noble cooperation between Spain and Egypt to preserve the heritage and history.
+The Egyptian Temple of Debod is located in La Montana Park near the Royal Palace Garden.
+It is a witness to the noble cooperation between Spain and Egypt to preserve their heritage and history.

-The Debod Temple was brought to Madrid in 1968, it was a gift from Egypt thanks to Spain’s help in saving the Abu Simbel temples.
-It was transported in 1329 boxes with 1724 pieces, the temple dating back to the 2nd century BC, and it was dedicated to the Egyptian God and Goddess Amun and Isis.
+The Debod Temple was brought to Madrid in 1968.
+It was a gift from Egypt, thanks to Spain’s help in saving the Abu Simbel temples.
+It was transported in 1329 boxes with 1724 pieces.
+The temple dates back to the 2nd century BC and was dedicated to the Egyptian Gods and Goddesses Amun and Isis.

 Crystal Palace